Who goes to JUMP camp?

 A non-refundable deposit of $150 is required to hold your camp registration.
-Final camp payment is due June 1, 2017.
-Payment received after June 1, 2017 is subject to a $50 late fee.
+Deadline for final camp payment is posted below.
+Payments received after these dates may be subject to a $50 late fee.
 Please note, if you register for a program after it’s respective payment due date, the full payment is due at the time of registration, unless otherwise arranged.

 Dates: Monday through Friday, December 18-22, 2017, from 9am-3:30pm

 Dates: Monday through Friday, February 19-23, 2018, from 9am-3:30pm